More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Exciting the massless modes

 It is worth noting that, depending on how precisely we represent the logarithm (that is, whether we write $\log z^2$ or $2\log z$), we might obtain an additional $2i\pi$ term which needs to be convoluted with the kernel~$K^{y0}$.
 Observing that the convolution with a constant gives $1\hat{\star}K^{y0}=+\tfrac{1}{2}$, see appendix~\ref{app:notation}, we could obtain an additional $i\pi$ term in the TBA equations.
 As we will see, we can fix this ambiguity by requiring that the exact Bethe equations are compatible with the asymptotic Bethe equations.

-After this rewriting, the first convolution is regular.
-The second is not, but it can be written quite explicitly by plugging in~\eqref{eq:auxiliary-yp-TBA-naive}.
-It is easy to check that by defining
+After this rewriting, the first convolution of \eqref{rewrite 1-1/Yp} is regular at $u\approx u_j^{\dot{\alpha}_j}$.
+The second is not, but it can be written quite explicitly by plugging in the explicit form of $\log Y_+$ from~\eqref{eq:auxiliary-yp-TBA-naive}.
+(The upshot of doing this is that it will make it manifest that the potential divergences cancel, yieldsing well-behave eqeuations.)
+It is then natural to define

 as well as

 we can rewrite the TBA for massless modes for future convenience: